 The Board has a President, Vice President, Treasurer, Secretary, and seven (7) other members, one of which may be the Past-President.
 Eight Board members are assigned to one of eight (8) Neighborhood Areas around the lake to aid in information distribution to members of the Sacheen Lake community, such as a Welcome Package to new neighbors, as well as being a contact for the lake community to reach out to as desired.
-There are also three (3) at-large Board members who may be requested to help in any given Neighborhood Area.
+There are three (3) at-large Board members who may be requested to help in any given Neighborhood Area.
 There are also Support Staff to the SLA that volunteer their help, such as spring buoy placement and fall removal, website management, and our SacheenSCOPE newsletter editor.

 We also work in conjunction with the Sacheen Water and Sewer District (W&S) to keep the community informed of W&S activities (e.g., invasive lakeweed species treatment) and to maintain the lake level through beaver dam management.
 We host the W&S webpage on this SLA website as well.

 The Board and Support Staff members are all volunteers and provide their service to the lake and community out of our desire to make the lake a great place to live and experience lake activities.
 In addition to this website, we communicate with the community through a newsletter, the SacheenSCOPE, and an email system with which we broadcast information regarding the Board and community activities, support the recovery of lost and found items on the lake, help a neighbor with a sinking boat, and many other ad hoc support concepts, as well as attempting to promote a strong sense of rural community through information connection.
 We encourage the community to provide their contact information to the Board so we may contact you with information about your lake and SLA activities.
-Please fill out the contact form (see above) or email us at: [email protected] to let us know who you are, where you live (and your lake address if different), and how we can contact you (phone and email).
+Please fill out the contact form (see above) or email us at: [email protected] to let us know who you are, where you live (and your lake address, if different), and how we can contact you (phone and email).
 This information is maintained by the President and/or Secretary only.
 And if you are interested in being on the Board or a member of the Support Staff, please send us an email!
 Requirements for Board membership are contained in our By-laws, but also summarized for prospective new Board members to consider.